Jean-Odéo Demars

-Jean-Odéo Demars, born in Sézanne (France), 2 February 1695, died in Paris, 7 November 1756, was an 18th-century French organist, composer and harpsichordist.
+Jean-Odéo Demars (1695–1756) was an 18th-century French organist, composer and harpsichordist.

+Demars was born in Sézanne, Champagne (province), France, on 2 February 1695.

 In 1726, he became organist at the Saint-Jacques-la-Boucherie church in Paris.
-Later, he is appointed organist at Saint-Nicolas-du-Chardonnet church.
+Later, he was appointed organist at Saint-Nicolas-du-Chardonnet church.

 He married Geneviève Françoise Legris on February 18, 1734, and they raised seven children.
 He was the father of musician Hélène-Louise Demars.

-As composer he wrote several spiritual songs for the female students of the Saint-Cyr school, near Paris.
-Fétis wrote that he published an organ book now lost.
+As a composer he wrote several spiritual songs for the female students of the Saint-Cyr school, near Paris.
+Fétis wrote that he published an organ book, now lost.

+He died in Paris on 7 November 1756.